sashah12/NFL-Big-Data-Bowl-2026/README.md

   - Feature Engineering: Inputs include velocity vectors, instantaneous acceleration, and "leverage angles"—the relative positioning between a defender and a receiver.

 ### Model Architecture
 To simulate the spatial reasoning and decision-making processes inherent in professional football, a Transformer-based architecture was employed.
 The Transformer’s self-attention mechanism is uniquely suited for this task, as it can weigh the relative importance of all 22 players simultaneously, preserving the spatial relationships between offensive threats and defensive counters.

 Key Architectural Features:
   - High-Dimensional Embeddings: Each player’s state is projected into a higher-dimensional vector space.
-We implemented distinct positional embeddings for offensive and defensive units to learn the unique movement signatures of different roles (e.g., the burst of a wide receiver versus the backpedal of a cornerback).
+I implemented distinct positional embeddings for offensive and defensive units to learn the unique movement signatures of different roles (e.g., the burst of a wide receiver versus the backpedal of a cornerback).
   - Temporal History: The model utilizes a "look-back" window of previous frames, allowing the Transformer to interpret changes in velocity and direction as a sequence rather than isolated snapshots.
-  - Loss Function Optimization: We utilized a combination of Huber Loss and Root Mean Square Error (RMSE).
+  - Loss Function Optimization: I utilized a combination of Huber Loss and Root Mean Square Error (RMSE).
 Huber Loss was selected for its robustness against outliers (e.g., broken plays), while an exponential ramp penalty was applied to sideline and endzone boundaries to enforce "stay-in-bounds" logic.
   - Weighting Schema: The training objective was weighted (77% standard / 23% long-ball) and 1.2x on completions, 0.8 on incompletions, and 1.1 on interceptions to prioritize accuracy on high-leverage, deep-field attempts and more accurate throws.

 The final output is a 6-layer Transformer that generates a continuous coordinate prediction $[X, Y]$ for each frame, providing a real-time "heat map" of the quarterback's most likely target.